 - Appeal your property tax.
 If your property tax looks too high, submit an appeal to see if the county will lower your tax.

-- Apply for tax break.
-Some jurisdictions offer tax break for homeowners.
+- Apply for tax breaks.
+Some jurisdictions offer tax breaks for homeowners.
 You have to ask around or find out to see if your program is eligible for one.
-For example, NY has STAR Tax Credit and MD has Homestead Tax Credit.
+For example, NY has STAR Tax Credit, and MD has Homestead Tax Credit.

 - Find a cheaper place to live.
 If you’re renting, move to a less expensive property or consider buying when your lease is over.

 - DIY whenever you can.
 Learn to fix little things on your own; do your own yard work and cleaning.